Transgender, gender expansive, non-binary Veterans’ guide to navigating Minneapolis VA

 - If your provider(s) need more specific information regarding general transgender health care and/or accessing services within the Minneapolis VA, encourage them to visit the Minneapolis VA Transgender Health Care SharePoint site (only available internally).

-- If you encounter any issues with your care, or need additional help navigating the system, please contact our LGBTQ Veteran Care Coordinators, Teresa Capecchi, Paul Portenlanger, or Molly Smith by sending an email to VHAMINLGBTVCC@va.gov
+- If you encounter any issues with your care, or need additional help navigating the system, please contact our LGBT Veteran Care Coordinators: Teresa Capecchi, MSN, RN; Paul Portenlanger, CRNA; or Molly Smith, MSW, LICSW by sending an email to VHAMINLGBTVCC@va.gov

 - If you are in crisis